1. Do not tell anyone

 If you used organic soil, you shouldn't need to fertilize until about a week after the plant sprouts.
 When you do, use a combination of Nitrogen, Phosphorus, and Potassium at a ratio of (2:1:2).
 Around the 6th -8th week, consider Switching to a ratio of 10:5:7.
 Then do a 1:1:1 late in the growth.

 It's also a good idea to leach the plants with lots of pure water every few weeks.
 Luckily if you do over-fertilize, you can still save your plant, although the "nutrient burn" on the leaves will remain there for the rest of the plant's life.

 8. You were not prepared

 You did your research.
 You found which strain you wanted to buy.
 You bought your seeds.
 You are ready to go.
 Right?
 Wrong.
 You need to prepare everything else involved with growing your marijuana plants before you start to grow.

-We have gone over some rookie mistakes in order to make sure that you have the best chance of getting the most from your marijuana plant.
-Stay clear of making these mistakes and you will give your crop a really good chance of being prosperous.
+We have reviewed rookie mistakes to ensure you can get the most from your marijuana plant.
+Stay clear of making these mistakes, and you will give your crop a good chance of prosperity.